History of Italy: From the Counter-Reformation to Napoleon

-The history of Italy following the Peace of Cateau-Cambrésis was characterized by foreign domination.
-The North was under indirect rule of the Austrian Habsburgs in their positions as Holy Roman Emperors, and the south was under direct rule of the Spanish branch of the Habsburgs.
-Following the European wars of successions of the 1700s, the south passed to a cadet branch of Spanish Bourbons and the north was under control of the Austrian House of Habsburg-Lorraine.
-During the Napoleonic era, Italy was invaded by France and divided into a number of sister republics (later in the Napoleonic Kingdom of Italy and the French Empire).
-The Congress of Vienna (1814) restored the situation of the late 18th century, which was however quickly overturned by the incipient movement of Italian unification.
+The 17th century was a tumultuous period in Italian history, marked by deep political and social changes.
+These included the increase of Papal power in the peninsula and the influence of the Catholic Church at the peak of the Counter Reformation, the Catholic reaction against the Protestant Reformation.
+From the Peace of Cateau-Cambrésis to the War of the Spanish Succession, the Spanish Habsburgs ruled Sicily, Naples, and Milan; these territories passed to the Austrian Habsburgs in 1700.

-The Italian economy declined during the 1600s and 1700s, as the peninsula was excluded from the rising Atlantic slave trade.
-After 1600 Italy experienced an economic catastrophe.
-In 1600 Northern and Central Italy comprised one of the most advanced industrial areas of Europe.
-There was an exceptionally high standard of living.
+Despite important artistic and scientific achievements, such as the discoveries of Galileo and the flourishing of Baroque style, after 1600 Italy experienced an economic catastrophe.
+In 1600 Northern and Central Italy comprised one of the most advanced industrial areas of Europe, with an exceptionally high standard of living.
 By 1870 Italy was an economically backward and depressed area; its industrial structure had almost collapsed, its population was too high for its resources, its economy had become primarily agricultural.
 Wars, political fractionalization, limited fiscal capacity and the shift of world trade to north-western Europe and the Americas were key factors.